jpothanc/omnijp/README.md

             # optional parameters, set the number of rows per file and whether to zip the files
             .set_rows_per_file(1000)
             .set_can_zip(True)
+            # optional parameter, set the output file to save the results
+            # if not set, the results will be printed a file called db_cache_results.txt
+            # file will be created in the cache path
+            .set_output_file("db_cache_results.txt")
         )).execute()
         print(result.to_json())
     except Exception as e: